Addiction Isn’t “The” Problem

 We need to be open to considering that addiction is often just one of the symptoms of “the problem”: unidentified or unresolved trauma.

-Shifting our perspective in this way allows for more compassion and more support for all those who want to make lasting and positive change in their patterns of substance abuse and addiction.
+Shifting our perspective in this way allows for more compassion and more support for all those who want to make lasting and positive change in their patterns of unhealthy substance use and addiction.

 The second instalment in “Trauma and Addiction: The Link We Can’t Ignore” focuses on the negative impacts our client’s experience when we miss the important connection between trauma and addiction.
 You can also read the introduction to this series